w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 There are two primary primitive extrinsics.
 These extrinsics handle sending and executing XCVM programs as dispatchable functions within the pallet.

-1. `execute` - This call is a direct access to the XCM executor.
-It checks the origin, message, and ensures no barrier/filter will block the execution of the XCM message.
-Once it's deemed valid, the message will then be _locally_ executed, therein returning the outcome as an event.
+1. `execute` - This call is direct access to the XCM executor.
+It checks the origin and message and ensures that no barrier/filter will block the execution of the XCM message.
+Once it is deemed valid, the message will then be _locally_ executed, therein returning the outcome as an event.
    This operation is executed on behalf of whichever account has signed the extrinsic.
-2. `send` - This call specifies where a message should be sent externally to a particular destination, i.e another parachain.
-It checks the origin, destination, and the message, and is then sent to the `XcmRouter`.
+2. `send` - This call specifies where a message should be sent externally to a particular destination, i.e., another parachain.
+It checks the origin, destination, and message and is then sent to the `XcmRouter`.

 ## Asset Transfer Extrinsics

-There are several extrinsics that handle asset transfer logic.
-They define a redetermined set of instructions in which to send and execute XCM messages.
-There are two variants of these functions, prefixed with `limited_`.
-These dispatchables have the same functionality, but with the option of specifying a weight to pay for the XCM fee.
+Several extrinsics within the pallet handle asset transfer logic.
+They define a predetermined set of instructions for sending and executing XCM messages.
+Two variants of these functions are prefixed with `limited_`.
+They have the same functionality but can specify a weight to pay for the XCM fee.

 Otherwise, the fee is taken as needed from the asset being transferred.